 - If you own a corporation, you file taxes on Form 1120 - U.S. Corporation Income Tax Return.

 - If you are a Sub-chapter S Corporation, you will file corporate taxes on Form 1120-S. and report shareholder portion of profit/loss on Form K-1.

-- Increase in the maximum amount of income (including self-employment income)subject to Social Security tax; the 2013 maximum Social Security taxable income is $113,700.
+- Increase in the maximum amount of income (including self-employment income)subject to Social Security tax; the maximum Social Security taxable income for the tax year.

-- You should also be aware of changes in accelerated depreciation on purchase of assets in 2013, including section 179 and bonus depreciation allowances.
+- You should also check on changes in accelerated depreciation on purchase of assets in the tax year, including section 179 and bonus depreciation allowances.

 - And check to see if your business is eligible for tax credits, like the Work Opportunity Tax Credit or the Small Business Health Care Tax Credit.

 In particular, pay attention to Business Startup Costs